-\$ 12,784 Cost of Attendance (In-State, Undergrad, Off Campus)
+Cost of Attendance \$ 12,784 (In-State, Undergrad, Off Campus)

-Expected Family Contribution (EFC) - 5,782
+- Expected Family Contribution (EFC) 5,782 - = Financial Need \$ 7,002

-7,002 Financial Need

 Special Circumstances: Although the process of determining your financial aid eligibility is basically the same for all applicants, there is some flexibility in specific circumstances.
 If your family experiences a change in income due to an unusual circumstance (loss of job or reduction in hours, separation or divorce, death in the immediate family), contact the Office of Financial Aid regarding your situation.
 It may be possible to reevaluate your financial aid eligibility.